lukemcfarlane/ember-google-map-wiki/Examples.md

     </div>
     ```

-3. Create the `application` controller
+3. Create the `application` controller.
+In the terminal, type:

     ```bash
     ember g controller application
     ```

-    and complete it like this:
+    and complete the `app/controllers/application.js` so that it looks like this:

     ```js
     import Ember from 'ember';